holoviz/panel/doc/how_to/templates/template_custom.md

 tmpl.servable()
 ```

-Serve your app with `panel serve app.py` or in a notebook to see your custom template in action:
+Serve your app with `panel serve app.py` or use the code in a notebook to see your custom template in action:

 ![Custom Template in server app and notebook](../../_static/images/custom_template.png)